 Douglasville is a medium-sized city located in the state of Georgia.
-With a population of 32,897 people and 17 constituent neighborhoods, Douglasville is the 27th largest community in Georgia.
+With a population of 37,948 people and 25 constituent neighborhoods, Douglasville is the 30th largest community in Georgia.
 Douglasville has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in Douglasville, where the median household income is $47,563.00.
+This seems to be the case in Douglasville, where the median household income is $61,729.00.

 Also of interest is that Douglasville has more people living here who work in computers and math than 95% of the places in the US.

 Douglasville is an extremely ethnically-diverse city.
 The people who call Douglasville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Douglasville residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Douglasville include Irish, English, German, and Italian.
+Important ancestries of people in Douglasville include Irish, English, Scottish, German, and Italian.

 The most common language spoken in Douglasville is English.
 Other important languages spoken here include Spanish and French.